 I grew up in Adams, Massachusetts, and most of my extended family still live in western Massachusetts or southern Vermont.
 After graduating from college I spent nearly six years as a monk in the Society of Saint John the Evangelist, a religious order of the Episcopal Church.
 Shortly after leaving the monastery I met my future wife, Linda May, who was a former Roman Catholic nun.
-We have been living in Mount Vernon since 2001, when I began teaching at Cornell and Linda took a job at Mount Vernon Bank and Trust.
-We are members of Trinity Episcopal Church in Iowa City, and I serve as treasurer of the Vedanta Society of Iowa, which I serve as treasurer.
+We moved to Mount Vernon in 2001, when I began teaching at Cornell.
+Linda passed away in the spring of 2015.
+I am a member of Trinity Episcopal Church in Iowa City and the Vedanta Society of Iowa, which I serve as treasurer.

 PhD in Systematic and Comparative Theology, Boston College, 1999